Nandana-2005/Nandana-2005/README.md

 ---

-## 🧠 About Me
+##  About Me

-I'm a **Computer Science undergrad ** passionate about building intelligent systems that create real-world impact.
+I'm a Computer Science undergrad passionate about building intelligent systems that create real-world impact.

 I sit at the intersection of **machine learning, data science, and design** — I love both writing clean models and crafting clean interfaces.
 Outside code, I write on Medium at the intersection of technology, philosophy, and student life.